DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 [^06chapter5_40]: Luers, ‘Cinema Without Show Business: a Poetics of Vlogging’.

-[^06chapter5_41]: Although Falla and Ximena made their videos together, Falla was
-    the main videoblogger who did most of the shooting and editing.
-It was also him I interviewed, so unless indicated otherwise, it is his voice that is heard here.
+[^06chapter5_41]: Although Falla and Ximena made their videos together, Falla did most of the shooting and editing, so unless indicated otherwise, it is his

-[^06chapter5_42]: Newman,‘ Ze Frank and the poetics of Web video’.
+    voice that is heard here.

 [^06chapter5_43]: Newman, ‘Ze Frank and the poetics of Web video’.
 This style was
     adapted by Amanga Congdon, anchor of the internet news videoblog